 I am not sure if I should call it a worst experience but it was indeed a fail for me.
 I was reaching out to one of the much known celebrities in the search industry for an interview.
 I started with tracking him on Twitter, the blogs he read, people he usually talked to and everything I was doing was right but I guess the moment I asked him for an interview was too early, the timing was off, I should have waited for some more time till I became a well-known face for him.

 I regard that incident a fail but a lot of lessons were learnt from it.

 What tools do you use both for identifying link prospects and for creating outreach campaigns?

-There are multiple tools I use when finding link prospects and outreaching them!
+There are multiple tools (some are free SEO tools) I use when finding link prospects and outreaching them!
 The tools I really like are: